draftbit/twitter-lite/README.md

 Same return as `.get()`.

-Use the `.post` method for actions that change state, as documented in the Twitter API.
+Use the `.post` method for actions that change state, or when the total size of the parameters might be too long for a GET request.
 For [example](https://developer.twitter.com/en/docs/accounts-and-users/follow-search-get-users/api-reference/post-friendships-create.html), to follow a user:

 ```es6
 const client = new Twitter({